Musical road: United Arab Emirates

 On 13 January 2023, a musical road was built in the city of Al Ain in the United Arab Emirates, playing the national anthem of the country, "Ishy Bilady," when driven over.
 However, it is being used as an experiment; the strips on the road are temporary and will be removed in the future to study the possibility of a better implementation.

-In Fujairah in the United Arab Emirates, a 750 metre section of Sheikh Khalifa Street opened in 2025 plays Beethoven's Ode to Joy.
+In Fujairah in the United Arab Emirates, a 750-meter (0.46 mile) section of Sheikh Khalifa Street, opened in 2025, plays Beethoven's Ode to Joy.